AnyChart/docs.anychart.com/PERT_Chart/Terminology.md

 ## Critical Path

 A critical path is the longest possible continuous pathway taken from the initial event to the terminal event (some projects can have several critical paths).
-It determines the total duraton of the project, so any delay along the path means a delay for the whole project.
+It determines the total duration of the project, so any delay along the path means a delay for the whole project.
 The critical path is calculated by the Critical Path Method (CPM) – an algorithm for scheduling a set of project activities.

 See [how to configure the critical path in AnyChart PERT Charts](Pert_Chart#critical_path).